 Mentor’s Schools Liaison Team assist public sector organisations with tailored support for children.
 Our team is comprised of experienced, qualified teachers, who know how schools work as they have long been part of them.

-We are proud to be currently working with local schools in our community, supporting disadvantaged children catch up from COVID related learning loss.
+We are proud to be currently working with local schools in our community, supporting disadvantaged children as they catch up from COVID related learning loss.
 These include Christ Church CofE Primary school in Battersea, Allfarthing Primary school in Wandsworth and Macaulay CofE Primary school in Lambeth.
 We are supporting these schools with experienced, qualified teachers as they target literacy and numeracy skills with children in years 3-6 in small groups.
 Consultations with Heads have identified challenges with reading and comprehension skills as a major COVID issue as children move from Key Stage 1 to Key Stage 2 following school closures.

 Mentor also frequently works with local authorities in London, providing tuition for children for a variety of reasons.
-For example, we have worked with Islington Virtual School providing 1:1 tuition for gifted children in foster care, to maximise their educational opportunities.
+For example, we have worked with Islington Virtual School providing 1:1 tuition for gifted children in foster care to maximise their educational opportunities.
 We have also supported many children affected by the Grenfell Tower tragedy in partnership with Kensington and Chelsea borough.

 Shortly after the Grenfell Tower fire, we were asked to help an 18 year old former resident of the building.
 He was struggling to concentrate on his A levels, which were due to take place in just a few weeks’ time.